-- Reading in EYFS – Teachers work with small groups of pupils and 1:1 to teach specific and targeted reading skills in a book that is linked to their phonics knowledge.
+- Reading in EYFS – Teachers work with small groups of pupils and 1:1 to teach specific and targeted reading skills in a book that is linked to their phonics knowledge using Collins Big Cat books linked to our Little Wandle phonics scheme.
 Teachers also lead whole class reading sessions using big books and story sacks to bring stories alive.

-- Reading in KS1- In KS1 we listen to children read individually, making use of the various different reading schemes that we have in school.
-These include, Oxford Reading Tree, Bug Club, Songbirds and Project X. By using different schemes we expose the children to a wide variety of texts and styles.
-Reading sessions focus on each child’s individualised reading target and information is communicated with parents through the use of the reading record books.
-In addition, each week the classes have a guided reading session following a whole-class approach.
+- Reading in KS1- In Y1 we listen to children read in groups and individually, making use of the various different reading schemes that we have in school.
+By using different schemes we expose the children to a wide variety of texts and styles.
+Year 1 use the Collins Big Cat scheme linked to Little Wandle phonics and Year 2 progress from here using a variety of texts to consolidate learning.
+In Y2 whole class guided reading takes place weekly.

 - Reading in KS2 – In KS2, reading follows the whole class approach.
-These reading lessons are taught through a quality text which is chosen carefully by the class teacher; across the year the texts are chosen due to the many opportunities of vocabulary development they offer.
-Children will engage in many reading activities which will promote a deeper comprehension of the text (using the VIPERS reading prompts).
+These reading lessons are taught through a quality text which is chosen carefully by the class teacher; across the year the texts are chosen due to the many opportunities of vocabulary development they offer and children will engage in many reading activities which will promote a deeper comprehension of the text.
 Some children also have individual 1:1 reading sessions where required.

 - Reading Across the Curriculum – Pupils read a range of books linked to other areas of their learning.
 There is very much a focus on reading across the curriculum, with children engaging in wider research, both online and through fiction and non-fiction texts.

-- School Library Visits – We have two libraries in school, one fore EYFS/KS1 and the other for KS2.
+- School Library Visits – We have two libraries in school.
 Children have an opportunity to visit the library each week to borrow a book to enjoy at home.
-We have recently asked the children about their favourite authors and book series, and have re-stocked our library with many new and exciting texts for them to enjoy!

-- Homework Learning – Children in the younger years bring home scheme reading books.
+- Homework Learning – Children in the younger years take scheme reading books home.
 Older children are able to choose their own books from home and are also given a reading scheme book matched to their reading ability.
-All children are asked to record their reading every day in their reading record.
+All children & parents are asked to record their reading every day in their reading record.